Shared Online Projects Initiative (SOPI)

 Teaching Online Courses Developed through the Shared Project Initiative

-Each of the grant recipients who will teach or co-teach these newly developed online courses in the Fall 2020 academic term, will be paid according to the existing pay rules, regulations, and collective agreements of their home institutions.
+Each of the grant recipients who will teach or co-teach these newly developed online courses in the Winter 2021 and/or Spring/Summer academic terms, will be paid according to the existing pay rules, regulations and collective agreements of their home institutions.

-Proposals need to be submitted to the office of the Vice Provost, Academic Affairs (email@example.com) no later than June 30th, 2020.
+Proposals need to be submitted to BOTH the Associate Vice-President (Teaching and Learning) at firstname.lastname@example.org and the Vice Provost (Academic Affairs) at email@example.com no later than midnight on October 30 2020.

-Successful proposals will be notified by July 7th .
+Successful applicants will be notified by November 6, 2020.

-Proposal should be up to 2 pages long and it needs to include:
+Proposals should be up to two pages long and need to include:

-- Timelines for project development, having in mind that all projects will have reduced development times (“course express model”) as compared with a usual, regular new online course development.
+- Timelines for project development, keeping in mind that all projects will have reduced development times (“course express model”) as compared with a usual, regular new online course development.

-- The proposal should include a statement of the instructors’ interest in collaborating with others and sharing course materials under CC license.
+- A statement of the instructors’ interest in collaborating with others and sharing course materials under CC license.